ShambhaviGoyal/syllabus-calendar/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at `http://localhost:3001` (or the port shown in your terminal)

 ## 🏗️ Project Structure